Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

-Meditation is used to establish spiritual connections, calming the mind, and relieving stress.
+Meditation helps establish spiritual connections, calm the mind, and relieve stress.

-Even so, this practice may also be beneficial to one’s mental health.
+Moreover, this practice can also benefit mental health.

 For a moment, consider that you can regulate your learning: